General Services Agreement

 Plant Ecology and Botany

-- plant community analysis; mapping and restoration plans; integrated vegetation management; and sensitive, threatened, and endangered plant surveys and management strategies
+- Sensitive, threatened, and endangered plant surveys and management strategies

-Our professionals are experienced helping federal agencies comply with environmental laws and regulations, including:
+Our professionals are experienced helping federal agencies comply with environmental laws and regulations.

 - Archaeological and Historic Preservation Act